 Observing at least one class of all first-semester adjunct faculty before rehiring them for subsequent semesters

-Supervising the operation of the Writing Center
+Supervising the operation of the Writing Center.

-Overseeing acceptance to the department’s programs when appropriate
+Overseeing acceptance to the department’s programs when appropriate.

 Evaluating requests for transfer credit as ENG, LING, and CINE courses for classes taken at other universities, in consultation with specialist faculty when appropriate.